 Back to all Project Ideas / Raise Awareness of Outdoor Air Risks

 We’re surrounded by air, but we can’t always see when it’s dirty.
-Protect children from air pollution, especially those with asthma, with EPA’s School Flag Program by kicking of the program in your school.
+The air pollutants and toxins that make the air dirty can cause adverse health effects.
+Protect children from air pollution, especially those with asthma, with the EPA’s School Flag Program and the no idling campaign.

-Schools raise a flag each day (green, yellow, orange, red, or purple) and the flag color tells students, teachers, coaches and the rest of the community how clean the air is for that day.
+Schools can reduce student’s exposure to poor quality air by alerting students, teachers, and coaches if the the quality of air around the school is unhealthy.
+Schools raise a flag each day (green, yellow, orange, red, or purple) and the flag color tells the school how clean the air is for that day.
 When the air quality is unhealthy, program guidance helps teachers and coaches alter outdoor activities to protect student health.

 Measure your impact

-Assess school-wide participation in following the guidance for poor outdoor air days.
-If possible, measure the decrease in absence related to respiratory illness.
+Assess school-wide participation in following the guidance for decreasing the exposure to poor quality air and reducing the amount of air toxins produced by idling cars.
+If possible, measure the decrease in absences related to respiratory illness.